ddmarshall/IBL/project_info/getting_started.md

 This provides an in-depth analysis of the quality of the code.
 The aim is to address all of the issues identified without using an ignore statement.
-On rare ocassions it might be necessary to ingore a message associated with a line.
+On rare occasions it might be necessary to ignore a message associated with a line.
 Ignoring entire files should be avoided.

 ### Code Coverage
 The aim of the testing is to have tests covering 100% of the library code, but that is sometimes difficult to achieve.
 Especially when there are errors that are hard to replicate but should be handled.
-Dadddss is To collect the default code coverage data for the project use the following command:
+To collect the default code coverage data for the project use the following command:
 ```
 python -m coverage run